DanielleGonzalez/DanielleGonzalez.github.io/_pages/about.md

 [Curriculum Vitae](files/DanielleGonzalez_Feb2021_CV.pdf){:target="_blank"}

-My name is **Danielle Gonzalez**; I am a PhD candidate at Rochester Institute of Technology (RIT) in Rochester, NY.
+My name is **Danielle Gonzalez** (She/Her) and I am a PhD candidate at Rochester Institute of Technology (RIT) in the Global Cybersecurity Institute and Department of Software Engineering.
 I am currently funded by a [Microsoft PhD Fellowship](https://www.rit.edu/news/graduate-student-receives-prestigious-microsoft-fellowship){:target="_blank"}, awarded in 2019.

 ## Research Interests
 Using **mixed empirical software engineering research** methods, I aim to **produce supportive, actionable resources and insights for developers and teams driven by observation of real practices and investigations into the sociotechnical factors** that affect each lifecycle phase.